chan-andrew/HNL/README.md

 1. Clone the repository or download the scripts.
 2. Run `Chan_LoadJSON.m` to organize and label your patient JSON files.
 3. Use `rawsignalandstimulationintensity2.m` to convert JSON data into MATLAB tables.
+4. Execute `signalvsstimulation.m` to visualize coregistered LFP signal and stimulation intensity.
-4. Run `droppedpacketdetectionworking.m` to check for time-series discontinuities or packet loss in the raw data.
+5. Run `droppedpacketdetectionworking.m` to check for time-series discontinuities or packet loss in the raw data.

 ---

 ## Author

 **Andrew Chan**
 Bioengineering, University of Pittsburgh
 Researcher at the Hammer Neuromodulation Lab